QGP Physics from Attractor Perturbations: The transverse perturbations

-The initial state resulting from a heavy ion collision can described by providing values of all the fields at the initial proper time as functions of the coordinates in the transverse plane.
-This initial data can be equivalently represented in terms of the Fourier modes $\hat{\phi}$ at the initial time.
-Realistic initial conditions are superpositions of infinitely many Fourier modes, but due to the strong damping of modes with high $k$, one can approximate the initial state by neglecting modes corresponding to large wave vectors.
+Once the background is chosen, the Fourier transform of $\delta\hat T(\tau_i,\bm x)$ then provides initial conditions for the mode equations.
+Realistic initial conditions are in principle superpositions of infinitely many Fourier modes, but due to the strong damping of modes with high $k$, one can approximate the initial state by keeping only some finite number of low-$k$ modes.
 In practice, one needs to evaluate the initial conditions on a finite grid in the transverse plane, calculate the Fourier transform, evolve the modes by solving \rfes{eq:linsys1} and then compute the inverse Fourier transform to reconstruct the spacetime history of the QGP.
 The problem can thus be described by a finite set of modes which encode the transverse structure of the initial state.
 The procedure can be made highly efficient by applying the Fast Fourier Transform (see e.g. Ref.~\cite{PresTeukVettFlan92}).

-In our pilot study we consider a computational domain which is a $60$ fm by $60$ fm square region in the transverse plane, described by a regular grid of $100$ by $100$ points.
-A corresponding (conjugate) grid is then constructed in $\bm k$-space --- this also introduces a cutoff on large $k$.
+In our pilot study we consider a computational domain which is a $40$ fm by $40$ fm square region in the transverse plane, described by a regular grid of $100$ by $100$ points.
+A corresponding (conjugate) grid is then constructed in $\bm k$-space -- this also introduces a cutoff on large $k$.
 We have implemented the steps outlined above for the case of very simple initial conditions which assume $\delta T$ in the form of a Gaussian distribution in transverse coordinates with a specified impact parameter $b$.
 The remaining fields are taken to vanish at the initial time, which is a natural choice at least in the case of the transverse velocity perturbation.
-This leads to results shown \rff{fig:gaussian}.
-The data generated this way was also used to obtain some more quantitative results described in the following Section.
+This leads to results shown in \rff{fig:gaussian}; they are analysed in more detail in \rfs{sec:observables}.
 One can of course apply this approach to initial states generated in other ways, such as events generated using Glauber Monte-Carlo.